-Johnson wins Trump’s approval for tough approach to Brexit
+Johnson acknowledges touch and go prospects for Brexit deal

 Speaking to reporters as he flew to France for the Group of Seven meeting, Johnson cited examples small and large of British goods that struggle in U.S. markets for bureaucratic reasons.
 He cited things like cauliflower, English wine, pillows, rail cars and even parts for showers.

 It wasn’t just goods on Johnson’s radar, but professional services, which far and away make up most of Britain’s economy.
+Accountants, lawyers, architects and others face barriers in providing services to the U.S. that don’t exist the other way around, he said.

 “If you want to sell insurance in the U.K. you only need to speak to two regulators,” Johnson fumed.
 “If you want to sell insurance in the U.S. you have to speak to 50 regulators.
 The same point can be made about architects and many other professions.”

-But even though he needs a deal, Johnson was at pains to say he wasn’t giving away the store.
-Some sectors of the U.K. economy would remain off limits to any deal.
+Even though he needs a deal, Johnson was at pains to say he wasn’t giving away the store.
+Some sectors of the U.K. economy wouldn’t be part of any pact.
 Johnson has promised the National Health Service will be off-limits and that animal welfare standards would be safeguarded.

+The odds don’t look good for Johnson, who holds a majority in Parliament of a single vote and a wish to honor a highly divisive 2016 referendum that resulted in his present course.
+Nonetheless, whenever cameras are near at least, he remains unflaggingly optimistic.

+“Let me give you a metaphor,” Johnson told ITV as the waves of the Atlantic Ocean crashed behind him.